The human body is a remarkable, durable thing. It can take a lot of punishment and still operate at a high level.

 The pain, suffering, and sheer terror of being savagely attacked by someone else’s dog is difficult to overstate.
 In fact, the emotional effects can be crippling.
 Many victims develop an outsized fear of dogs and can even have trouble venturing outside and enjoying their lives the way they did prior to the incident.

 If someone else’s dog leaves you or someone you love with a broken bone, David J. Cowhey at The New Jersey Dog Bite Lawyer is a seasoned dog bite lawyer who dedicates his impressive experience and legal insight to forcefully defending the rights of valued clients like you – in pursuit of claim resolutions that support their most complete recoveries.
-Our trusted legal team is on your side and here to help, so please don’t put off contacting us online or calling us at 866-343-3181 for more information about what we can do to help you today.
+Our trusted legal team is on your side and here to help, so please reach out to us through our online form or call David J. Cowhey at 866-259-4377 for more information about what we can do to help you today.